-Many professors have used the work of Jerry (2018) to show . . .
+The work of Jerry (2018) has been used by many professors to show . . .

 When there is an integrated citation for a work with multiple authors, separate the authors with the word "and."
 For example:

 Jerry and Wattanasap (2014) showed in their previous work that . . .